 Solved!
-5 Solutions to iPhone Passcode Changed Itself
+5 Solutions to Fix iPhone Passcode Changed Itself

 "I've never used a passcode longer than 4 digits on my iOS device.
 However, after restarting my iPhone, I was suddenly required to enter a 6-digit passcode to unlock it.
 This unexpected change has left me unable to access my device for 24 hours.
 Is there a solution to this issue?"

 There is no denying that the iPhone is a highly used device, and most people opt to go for it.
-However, iPhone also tends to create some minor issues for its users, and the iPhone passcode changed itself is surely one of the common issues.
+However, iPhone sometimes might run out of control, and the iPhone passcode changed itself is surely one of the common issues.

 The problem of the iPhone passcode changed on its own can happen for various reasons, but it does depress lots of iPhone users.
 To help you get rid of the dilemma, we will present some effective methods for your reference.